vietanhduong/vault-converter/README.md

   vault-converter auth [flags]

 Flags:
-  -a, --address string    Address of the Auth server.
+  -a, --address string    Address of the Vault server.
 This can also be specified via the VAULT_ADDR environment variable. (default "https://dev-vault.knstats.com")
   -h, --help              help for auth
   -p, --password string   The user's password.
 This can also be specified via the VAULT_PASSWORD environment variables.
-  -u, --username string   The username to authenticate with Auth server.
+  -u, --username string   The username to authenticate with Vault server.
 This can also be specified via the VAULT_USER environment variables.

 Global Flags:
   -v, --version   Print version information and exit.
 This flag is only available at the global level.